 There are few established trails in Sturgeon River Gorge Wilderness, and the few overgrown logging roads are hard to find and follow.
 The North Country National Scenic Trail parallels the northern and eastern boundaries for about eight miles.
 Sturgeon River Campground offers seven sites on the southeastern boundary.
 In spring and during peak runoff, kayaking and white water canoeing are challenging, and only recommended for advanced paddlers.

 More Michigan rivers on Michigan in Pictures.

-Many more Michigan waterfalls on Michigan in Pictures.
+Many (many) more Michigan waterfalls on Michigan in Pictures!

-Lots more from Detroit on Michigan in Pictures.
+Many more Michigan waterfalls on Michigan in Pictures!